 Due to their secure, hygienic method of payment, contactless credit cards are gaining in popularity.
 Because they are not handed to clerks, they cannot be swiped through card skimmers.
 They also reduce the communication of germs.

 Modified mobile payment terminals are cell phones that serve as telephone and payment terminals.
 With built-in swiping technology, they are ideal for merchants that sell at trade shows, public events, and kiosks, or accept payment after delivering products or rendering services at businesses or residences.

 Modified cell phone terminals can be coordinated with wireless printers to provide customer receipts.

 This merchant card processing terminal is a standard or contactless card terminal that is used in the capacity of a modified cell phone terminal.
-The difference is that wireless terminals have a built in printer, typically offer more features, and usually offer faster processing.
+The difference is that wireless terminals have a built-in printer, typically offer more features, and usually offer faster processing.

-Computer terminals are PCs that have been turned into payment terminals with the application of POS System.
+Computer terminals are PCs that have been turned into payment terminals with the application of a POS System.
 They can be used in several situations, but are typically associated with mail order/telephone order (MOTO) processing.
 Because POS software can be expensive, it is often used as a last option.

 AVPS has the Account Solutions You Need

 Many merchants need more than one type of account and processing equipment to accommodate their customers.
-At AVPS, we offer retail, Internet, MOTO, and wireless accounts, as well as the supportive processing equipment.
+At AVPS, we offer retail, Internet, MOTO, and wireless accounts, as well as supportive processing equipment.
 Whether you need a single account or several, we can meet your needs.